wacncontent/CustomizeTool/output/articles/sql-database/sql-database-upgrade-server-powershell.md

 To upgrade a server to V12 with PowerShell, you need to have Azure PowerShell installed and running, and  depending on the version you may need to switch it into resource manager mode to access the Azure Resource Manager PowerShell Cmdlets.

-> [AZURE.IMPORTANT] Starting with the release of Azure PowerShell 1.0 Preview, the Switch-AzureMode cmdlet is no longer available, and cmdlets that were in the Azure ResourceManger module have been renamed.
-The examples in this article use the new PowerShell 1.0 Preview naming convention.
-For detailed information, see [Deprecation of Switch-AzureMode in Azure PowerShell](https://github.com/Azure/azure-powershell/wiki/Deprecation-of-Switch-AzureMode-in-Azure-PowerShell).

-To run PowerShell cmdlets, you need to have Azure PowerShell installed and running, and due to the removal of Switch-AzureMode, you should download and install the latest Azure PowerShell by running the [Microsoft Web Platform Installer](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409).
+To run PowerShell cmdlets, you need to have Azure PowerShell installed and running.
 For detailed information, see [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 ## Configure your credentials and select your subscription